Analytics has taken the world by storm & It is the powerhouse for all the digital transformation happening in every industry.

 Lift Chart: These are widely used in campaign targeting problems, to determine which decile can we target customers for a specific campaign.
 Also, it tells you how much response you can expect from the new target base.

-Neural Networks: These are typically organized in layers made up by nodes and mimic the learning like brain does.
-Today Deep Learning is emerging field based on deep neural networks.
+Neural Networks: These are typically organized in layers made up by nodes and mimic the learning like the brain does.
+Today Deep Learning is an emerging field based on deep neural networks.

-PMML: this is xml base file format developed by data mining group to transfer models between various technology platforms and it stands for predictive model markup language.
+PMML: this is XML based file format developed by data mining group to transfer models between various technology platforms and it stands for predictive model markup language.

-Quartile: It is dividing the sorted output of model into 4 groups for further action.
+Quartile: It is dividing the sorted output of the model into 4 groups for further action.

 R: Today every university and even corporates are using R for statistical model building.
 It is freely available and there are licensed versions like Microsoft R. more than 7000 packages are now available at disposal to data scientists.

 Sentiment Analytics: Is the process of determining whether an information or service provided by business leads to positive, negative or neutral human feelings or opinions.
 All the consumer product companies are measuring the sentiments 24/7 and adjusting their marketing strategies.